Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/Benchmark/README.md

-## Some technical comments/project comparison
+## Some technical comments / project comparison

 - HDR projects uses a 3.3V regulator and 2BitWizard a 3.0V regulator (like the original GB camera).
 Both fits within the FRAM specification and the difference seems to have no effect on the MAC-GBD voltage scale for ADC (image looks absolutely the same with the two designs).
 This implies that the voltage reference for the MAC-GBD flash ADC is probably pulled from the 5V line.
 - HDR project uses no voltage inverter and RAM_CE1 is directly connected to ground.
 2BitWizard uses a voltage inverter connecting RAM_CE1 to RST line which mimicks the Camera strategy by inactivating writing to RAM during reset.
 Shorting RAM_CE1 to GND on the 2bitwizard project works perfectly in case of voltage inverter shortage.